 During the quarantine, some clever parents on social media have already been displaying things like green St. Patrick’s Day shamrocks, colorful Easter eggs, stuffed teddy bears, and paper kindness hearts in their windows for neighborhood kids to hunt and find.
 Different kinds of paper flowers might be fun for a window scavenger hunt as we head towards Mother’s Day.

-There are also endless free nature scavenger hunt printables available on Pinterest and teacher blogs that you can use with your kids and share with your neighbors via text or on Facebook and Nextdoor.
+There are also endless free nature scavenger hunt printables available on Pinterest and teacher blogs that you can use with your kids and share with your neighbors via text or Facebook and Nextdoor.
 You can even draw colorful images with chalk on sidewalks and driveways or leave brightly painted rocks, fake pirate booty coins, or seashells throughout your neighborhood for kids to find.
 These scavenger hunt ideas are definitely simple and fun for young children and their parents to do.

 But there’s another easy way to make a more sophisticated and challenging hunt for older kids and even adults to enjoy together while social distancing.

 2. Plan your hunt.

 You can create an interactive scavenger hunt for up to three teams for free on your computer at Goosechase.com.
 And don’t worry, they offer plenty of doable options in their Missions Bank if you’re short on ideas.
-Some of my favorites include finding and taking a picture of a license plate where all of the digits add up to 11, a set of twins, a dog, and one of your teammates surfing on an ironing board.
-(I’m not really sure if the ironing board is supposed to be laying on the ground or set up for ironing in this scenario.
+Some of my favorites include finding and taking a picture of a license plate where all digits add up to 11, a set of twins, a dog, and one of your teammates surfing on an ironing board.
+(I’m not really sure if the ironing board is supposed to be lying on the ground or set up for ironing in this scenario.
 Be careful with that one.
 Ha!)